The coalescent structure of Galton-Watson trees in varying environments: Galton-Watson trees with spines

 Our first result, in this section, states that the law $\p_n^{(e,k)}$ satisfies a time-dependent Markov branching property, in that the descendants of any particle behave independently of the rest of the tree. \begin{proposition} \emph{\textbf{Markov property for GWTVE with spines under $\p_n^{(e,k)}$.}} Let $e$ be an environment and $(\textbf{T};\textbf{V}_1,\ldots,\textbf{V}_k)$ a r.v. taking values in $\mathcal{T}_n^k$ with distribution $\p_n^{(e,k)}$.
 Suppose that a particle $u\in \textbf{T}$ satisfies $|M_u(\textbf{T})|=j$ and $|u|=m$, for some $0\leq j\leq k$ and $0\leq m<n$.
 Then, $S_u(\textbf{T};\textbf{V}_1,\ldots,\textbf{V}_k)$ is independent of the rest of the system, that is, from the sigma-algebra

 In addition, the law of $S_u(\textbf{T};\textbf{V}_1,\ldots,\textbf{V}_k)$ is given by $\p_{n-m}^{(e_m,j)}$. \end{proposition}

-\begin{proof} Independence is clear since by construction all the subtrees with (possible zero) spines starting at generation $m$ are independent.
+\begin{proof} Independence holds true since by construction all the subtrees with (possible zero) spines starting at generation $m$ are independent.
 On the other hand, the environment starting at generation $m$ is the shifted environment $e_m=(q_{m+1},q_{m+2},\dots)$ and from our hypotheses the subtree starting at $u$ has $j$ marks and $n-m$ generations.
-Therefore, the distribution of the subtree and spines starting at $u$ is clearly given by $\p_{n-m}^{(e_m,j)}$ which implies our result. \end{proof}
+Therefore, the distribution of the subtree and spines starting at $u$ is given by $\p_{n-m}^{(e_m,j)}$ which implies our result. \end{proof}

 Let $k\ge 1$ and denote by

 the subspace of $\mathcal{T}^k_n$ where all spines are distinct and alive at time $n$.
 Now, we want to define a new probability measure by conditioning $((\textbf{T};\textbf{V}_1,\ldots,\textbf{V}_k), \mathbb{P}_n^{(e,k)})$ to the subspace $\widehat{\mathcal{T}}_n^k$ in such a way that spines are choosing uniformly from all distinct particles alive at time $n$.
 Recall that $X_n(\textbf{t})=\#\{u\in\textbf{t}: |u|=n\} $ is the population size at the $n$-th generation of the tree $\textbf{t}$.